LukePappa/Ourism/text.md

-Your purpose is to surrender yourself utterly and completely to divine love, the substance of reality.
+Your purpose is to surrender yourself utterly and completely to divine love, the only reality.